neethujohny/avsddac_3v3/README.md

   - Build a more compact layout to meet the area specifications.
   - Improve the DNL and INL by increasing the resolution of different stages.
   - Improve the conversion rate to meet the specification.
-  - Build a capacitor in the layout to filter out the spikes.
-Here the capacitors are manually added in the extracted netlist.
   - Modify the design (Resistor chain) to meet the power consumption requirements.